eugen-eugen/puzzle/README.md

 ---
 ## 🧪 Development Notes
-- Pure ES modules, no bundler required
+- Pure ES modules, built with Vite for production
-- Keep modules small; avoid circular imports (persistence is lazy‑loaded)
+- Keep modules small; avoid circular imports
 - For performance profiling: add selective logging or wrap spatial queries
 - To experiment with tolerances, adjust constants in `connection-manager.js`

+### Recent Enhancements
+- **Border Piece Connection Detection**: Groups track "border pieces" (pieces with <4 neighbors).
+During drag, all border pieces check for connections simultaneously, not just the dragged piece.
+- **Multi-Highlight System**: All stationary pieces that border pieces can connect to are highlighted green during drag, providing better visual feedback.
+- **Production Build**: GitHub Actions workflow automatically builds and deploys to `release` branch with proper asset paths for GitHub Pages.

 ### Suggested Debug Enhancements (Not yet included)
 - Toggle overlays for world corners & sPoints